powellchristoph/napi/README.md

 To run, just start the Apache process.

 The register_host.sh is a very basic script that will prompt and register the host.
 It also performs some basic host-side validation prior to registration.
+It checks for a valid IP and that the hostname has been set.